LIFF28 Festival Passes

 With films and events in Leeds Town Hall’s magnificent Victoria Hall, and in the Edwardian splendour of Hyde Park Picture House (which celebrates its 100th birthday this year), as well as at Everyman Leeds and Vue Cinema in The Light, you won’t find a better way to experience the best new cinema from around the world.
 The festival will also be returning to both Cottage Road and City Varieties for special events.

-The LIFF27 Box Office is located in The Carriageworks, located on Millennium Square, Leeds.
+The LIFF28 Box Office is located in The Carriageworks, which is on Millennium Square, Leeds.
 The box office is open from 10am – 6pm Monday to Saturday and on Sundays when there is a performance at The Carriageworks.
-Advance tickets and passes can be purchased either online, by phone or in person.
+Tickets can be booked over the phone by calling 0113 224 3801

-The full 27th Leeds International Film Festival Pass is amazing value for money at just £90, and gives access to every individual screening throughout the festival’s gigantic 16 day programme.
-The LIFF27 Pass includes access to all screenings at all venues and across all programme sections, with the only exception being Fanomenon Night of the Dead 13, which is available to pass holders for just £10.
-For the first time, the LIFF27 pass will give free entry to Fanomenon Day of the Dead 7 as well as Fanomenon Anime Day 2013.
+The full 28th Leeds International Film Festival Pass is amazing value for money at just £90, and gives access to every individual screening throughout the festival’s gigantic 16 day programme.
+The LIFF28 Pass includes access to all screenings at all venues and across all programme sections, with the only exception being Fanomenon Night of the Dead XIV, which is available to pass holders for just £10.
+The LIFF28 pass gives free entry to both Fanomenon Day of the Dead 8 and Fanomenon Anime Day 2014.

 Major Event Tickets

 Fanomenon Anime Day 2014

 Leeds Town Hall, Sunday 9th November from 11am